GraniteWMS/GraniteDocs/docs/android-application/manual.md

 ![header](./img/header-image.jpg)

-The Granite Scanner Application acts as a wrapper for the ProcessApp website allowing the scanner functionality to be configured with restricted access.
+The Granite Scanner Application (**Android**) acts as a browser replacement for the ProcessApp allowing the scanner functionality to be configured with restricted access.

 ## Setup